KenjaminButton/appointment-planner/README.md

 />
 ```
 3f.
 "In the Contacts section, render a TileList with the contact array passed via props"
-Under h2 Contacts, add the TileList component with the prop key to "data".
+Note: Under h2 Contacts, add the TileList component with the prop key to "data".
+My first attempt at this was to
+use the property key of contacts={contacts}.
+However, TileList is a shared component between Appointments and Contacts so having
+the property set to contacts won't make sense later on (when I try to implement appointments into the TileList component).
+My suggestion
+is to first try contacts={contacts} and then it will make sense why I changed it to data={data} below.

 ```Javascript
 <TileList data={contacts} />
 ```